-Chicago area board-certified digestive disease specialists Drs.
-Carl Calandra and Suman Kaur, are often asked about constipation.
+Chicago area board-certified digestive disease specialist Dr. Suman Kaur, is often asked about constipation.

 Constipation is generally defined as fewer than three bowel movements in one week.
 Stools may be hard and dry.